Fairfield

 About the club

-Fairfield - Ivanhoe Screen Club is the very first club to be opened by Screen Clubs and is now taking registrations.
-Registrations are available to anyone between the age of 12 and 17 with an interest in filmmaking, writing, performing or storytelling of any kind.
-Towards the middle of 2026, opportunities will be available for parents and teenagers alike to make an impact and become a part of the first Fairfield - Ivanhoe Club Committee.
+Fairfield Screen Club is our flagship club and is now taking registrations!
+These are available to anyone between the age of 12 and 16* with an interest in filmmaking, writing, cinematography, performing or storytelling of any kind.

 Registrations

-By signing your teenager up for the Fairfield - Ivanhoe Screen Club, they will become a part of a new creative community in Melbourne and gain access to:
+By signing your teenager up for the Fairfield Screen Club, they will become a part of a new creative community in Melbourne and gain access to:

 Pitching